badconf/resources/README.md

 *Privacy resources*

 - [Privacy Tools](https://www.privacytools.io/) - Website for Encrypted Software & Apps.
+- [Cryptomator](https://cryptomator.org/) - Cryptomator encrypts your data quickly and easily.
+- [GnuPG](https://www.gnupg.org/) - GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880.

+*Personal guides*

 - [GnuPG](doc/GnuPG.md) - Learn how to encrypt your files.
 - [Telemetry IP to avoid on Windows](doc/Microsoft_IP.md) - List of Microsoft IPs and FQDN to put in your `hosts` file on Windows.
 - [Windows 10 privacy settings](doc/Windows_10_Privacy.md) - Learn how to configure Windows 10 for more privacy.